technology-toolbox/website/content/blog/jjameson/2012/01/19/building-technologytoolbox-com-part-13.md

 ---
-title: "Serving minified jQuery/CSS in PROD and uncompressed versions in DEV (a.k.a.
-Building TechnologyToolbox.com, part 13)"
+title: Serving minified jQuery/CSS in PROD and uncompressed versions in DEV (a.k.a.
+Building TechnologyToolbox.com, part 13)
 date: 2012-01-19T05:29:51-07:00
 excerpt:
-  "In this post, I show how to serve minified versions of JavaScript and CSS files in Production environments and uncompressed versions in Development environments."
+  In this post, I show how to serve minified versions of JavaScript and CSS files in Production environments and uncompressed versions in Development environments.
 aliases:
   [
     "/blog/jjameson/archive/2012/01/18/building-technologytoolbox-com-part-13.aspx",